Tech-at-DU/ACS-3110-Trees-Sorting/Lessons/BitManipulation.md

 - Read Christian Hansen's thorough analysis of the [magic constant 0x5f3759df]

 ### Project
-Visit Make School's [Online Academy] to find the [Trees and Mazes] tutorial.
+Visit Make School's tutorials secgtion to find the one titled [Trees and Mazes].
 - Page 1: Generating a Maze with DFS
 - Page 2: Solving the Maze with DFS and BFS